wechaty/getting-started/README.md

 If you encounter difficulties or have any questions, you are welcome to ask for help in our Gitter room at <https://gitter.im/wechaty/wechaty>.

+Notice: the current active version of Wechaty is v1.x which is not compatible with most of the v0.x modules.

+- **`wechaty@0.x`** - To use the Wechaty v0.x, please use the [Wechaty Getting Started v0.x](https://github.com/wechaty/getting-started/tree/v0.x) branch.

 ### Features of Wechaty Getting Started project

 1. It works out of the box on Linux, Mac or Windows.